Financing the Business Acquisition

 Over the years, the SBA has become more in tune with small business financing.
-It now has a "Lo-Doc" program for loans under $100,000 that requires only a minimum of paperwork.
-Another optimistic financing sign: more banks are now being approved as SBA lenders.
+It now has a program for loans under $100,000 that requires only a minimum of paperwork and information.
+Another optimistic financing sign: more banks and lending institutions are now being approved as SBA lenders.

 Banks and other lending agencies provide "unsecured" loans commensurate with the cash available for servicing the debt. ("Unsecured" is a misleading term, because banks and other lenders of this type will aim to secure their loans if the collateral exists.)
 Those seeking bank loans will have more success if they have a large net worth, liquid assets, or a reliable source of income.
 Unsecured loans are also easier to come by if the buyer is already a favored customer or one qualifying for the SBA loan program.

 When a bank participates in financing a business sale, it will typically finance 50 to 75 percent of the real estate value, 75 to 90 percent of new equipment value, or 50 percent of inventory.
 The only intangible assets attractive to banks are accounts receivable, which they will finance form 80 to 90 percent.